hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 You can learn more about the committee [here](hear2021-committee-members).

 ## PMLR Journal Editors
+Joseph Turian and Björn W. Schuller and Dorien Herremans and Katrin Kirchhoff and Paola Garcia Perera and Philippe Esling.

 You can learn more about the journal editors [here](pmlr-hear-journal-editors).